-Republika Srpska: The British company “Kermas” invests 77 MEUR in construction of a wind farm9.
-May 2014. / SEE Energy News
+Republika Srpska: The British company “Kermas” invests 77 MEUR in construction of a wind farm, SEE Energy News

 The British company “Kermas” will be a strategic partner and will invest around 77 million euros in the construction of the first wind farm in the Republic of Srpska on the mountain Trusina, close to Nevesinje.
 The wind farm Trusina will produce yearly, as expected, about 160.000 megawatt-hours of electricity, which means that the first wind farm in the RS will supply about 40.000 households or a city of about 160.000 people.